FelipeMerchan/gradi-web-prueba-de-desarrollo/README.md

 1. Clone this project: `git clone <url>`.

-2. Go to the project folder: `cd project`
+2. Go to the project folder: `cd gradi-web-prueba-de-desarrollo`

 3. Install the dependencies: `npm install`